nhart/islandora_rest/README.md

 ## Search For Objects
 This is a light wrapper for the SOLR own end point.
 It incorporates XACML alters to restrict the search results for the given user.
+The Islandora Solr Search 'Search the Solr index' permission is used for authentication instead of any custom permissions from this module.

 Because parameters are passed through to Solr carte blanche, invalid requests may trigger 400 errors. `Apache_Solr_Service` does not provide details about the